Jack Savoretti: 2006-2008: Debut

-Harder Than Easy (2009–2011)
+2009-2013: Harder Than Easy and Before the Storm

 Savoretti's second album, Harder Than Easy, was due for release on 6 July 2009.
 The album release was postponed and it was finally released in North America on 15 September 2009.
 On 14 April a new song called "Him & Her" was released through gigwise.com as a free download to launch the new album.

 Savoretti wrote the track "One Day" specifically for the American film Post Grad, and a version of "One Day" is performed in the film by Zach Gilford's character.
 A "One Day" music video featuring Post Grad footage was released.
 The film was released in the USA on 21 August 2009.

 On 2 November 2010, Savoretti announced via Facebook that he was in London working on his third album.
 He spent most of 2011 touring and working on his third album, debuting many new songs.

-Before the Storm (2012)

 On 2 February 2012 Savoretti released the song "Hate & Love", featuring Sienna Miller, followed by the first single, "Knock Knock", on 12 February.
 On 3 May Savoretti released a third single called "Take Me Home" along with a music video.
 A competition was set for fans to cover this song and submit to the Facebook page in order to win the chance to tour with Savoretti.
 The third album, Before the Storm, was released on 4 June.
 With his band, The Dirty Romantics, they recorded at Kensaltown Studios and mastered the LP at Abbey Road Studios.
 The album showed a new side to Savoretti, yet kept the same poetic charm seen in previous albums.
 Starting his UK leg of the tour at The Borderline, Savoretti showcased the new material whilst also appearing to have something else up his sleeve with a song called "Crazy Town".
 In the autumn of 2012, Jack co-wrote songs with Janet Devlin for her upcoming debut release.